streamingfast/opaque/README.md

 ## Contributing

 **Issues and PR in this repo related strictly to the opaque library.**
-**Issues and PR in this repo related strictly to the opaque libraryffuse.**

 Report any protocol-specific issues in their [respective repositories](https://github.com/streamingfast/streamingfast#protocols)